- General Income Tax Questions

 - Annual Public Hearing and Department Report

-- You should file your tax returns and pay any taxes due on time.
+- To file your tax returns and pay any taxes due on time.

-- You should notify us in writing when you have an address change.
+- To notify us in writing when you have an address change.

-- You should know the tax laws that relate to you as an individual or a business, and comply with those laws.
+- To know the tax laws that relate to you as an individual or a business, and comply with those laws.

-- You should contact us if you have any questions or concerns.
+- To contact us if you have any questions or concerns.

-Taxpayers wishing to authorize a representative to have Power of Attorney on their behalf for state tax matters needs to fill out a POA-1 form.
-Only when the Department has received the properly completed POA-1 form can a Department employee speak with the representative about specific tax types and periods indicated on the form.
+Customers wanting to authorize a representative to have Power of Attorney on their behalf for state tax matters needs to fill out a POA-1 form.
+Only when the DOR has received the properly completed POA-1 form can a DOR employee speak with the representative about specific tax types and periods indicated on the form.

 Indiana Department of Revenue